basitcodeenv/linux-docs/docs/linux-basics/cat-command.md

 ---
 sidebar_position: 2
+sidebar_label: Cat Command
 slug: cat-command-usage-and-examples
 ---
-# Cat Command

-## Linux Cat Command: Usage and Examples
+# Linux Cat Command: Usage and Examples

 The cat command is one of the most useful [Linux commands](/linux-basics/commands) you can learn.
 It derives its name from the word concatenate and let you create, merge or print files in the standard output screen or to another file and much more.